elibroftw/blog.elijahlopez.ca/content/posts/handling-disrespect.md

 hidden: true
 ---

-One of the worst, awkward, or embarassing things is when someone disrespects you.
+One of the worst, awkward, or embarrassing things is when someone disrespects you.
 You know it is wrong of them to do it, so what should you do?

 ## Behind Your Back

 A person has disrespected you behind your back.
 This scenario is not as bad as it may seem.
 If someone spreads a rumour about you, is it your fault if others believe it?
 No. Would you deserve backlash for it?
-No. Simply dispell the rumour to each person who confronts you and if they don't side with you, then there's no reason to tolerate them.
+No. Simply dispel the rumour to each person who confronts you and if they don't side with you, then there's no reason to tolerate them.
 Why tolerate those who aren't on the right side?

-If this situation occured with anyone you don't rely upon, do not tolerate them.
+If this situation occurred with anyone you don't rely upon, do not tolerate them.
 Some disrespects are in the moment.
 For someone to disrespect you behind your back, they had to be thinking of it for a long time.

 ## In Person